LetiziaR/armacell-pytorch/README.md

 ```shell
 pytest
 ```
 from the root of the repository.
+To check all the test file please refer to the test folder.

 ## Comparison between TensorFlow and PyTorch Implementations

-The main differences between TensorFlow and PyTorch implementations are in how they structure classes, set up parameters, and handle activations and tensor operations.
+The main differences between the orignal repository's TensorFlow implementation and the PyTorch implementation are in how they structure classes, set up parameters, and handle activations and tensor operations.
 For class structure, TensorFlow uses special RNN classes like `AbstractRNNCell` and `RNN`.
 PyTorch, however, uses the basic `nn.Module` class for both `ArmaCell` and `ARMA`.  this allows for easy integration into existing PyTorch models and facilitates the use of standard training and evaluation procedures.

 When it comes to setting up parameters, TensorFlow uses `self.add_weight()` in the `build()` method.
 PyTorch does this differently, using `nn.Parameter()` in the `__init__()` method.

-For activation functions and tensor operations, TensorFlow uses `tf.keras.activations.deserialize()` for activations, and operations like `tf.concat` and `tf.expand_dims` for tensors.
+For activation functions and tensor operations,the TensorFlow implementation uses `tf.keras.activations.deserialize()` for activations, and operations like `tf.concat` and `tf.expand_dims` for tensors.
 PyTorch gets its activation functions from `torch.nn.functional` and uses operations such as `torch.cat` and `unsqueeze` for tensors. which clearly shows the frameworks' different APIs.

 These differences show how TensorFlow and PyTorch approach things differently.
 TensorFlow has more built-in tools for RNNs, which can make some tasks easier.
 PyTorch gives you more control over the details, which can be more flexible.
 Both ways have their good points, and the choice between them often depends on what you need for your project and what you prefer to work with.